Tribal Transportation Safety Assessment (TTSA)

 Needs assessment for the Karuk Tribe (Happy Camp, 2019)

-Funded by the California Office of Traffic Safety (OTS), through the National Highway Traffic Safety Administration (NHTSA), TTSAs are FREE to California tribes.
+Funded by the California Office of Traffic Safety (OTS), through the National Highway Traffic Safety Administration (NHTSA), TTSAs are FREE to California Tribes.

 TTSA engagements include:

-• Collision data analysis by SafeTREC staff
+• Crash data analysis by SafeTREC staff

 • Community engagement survey to understand household transportation choices, challenges and opportunities.
 (Online and/or printed)